 There was a smattering of casual hookups after that, but nothing of consequence.

 Next was my ex-boyfriend who was transgender.
 That was my first experience with a strap-on.

 And then there was my wife.
 The first and only woman I’ve ever been with.
 And about a year into our relationship, my antidepressants rendered me completely asexual.
-Because of these reasons, I never had much sexual confidence with womens’ bodies.
+Because of these reasons, I never had much sexual confidence with people with vaginas.
 And we had sex once during our year of marriage, against all of her wishes and pleading.

-Part of me wondered if I would regret never having had sex with a dude.
+Part of me wondered if I would regret never having had sex with a flesh and blood penis.

 Then the divorce happened.